 So who am I?

-My name is Ian Addison and I am Year 3 Leader at the Federation of Riders Infant and Junior Schools in Havant, Hampshire.
-I am also the ICT Leader for both schools.
+My name is Ian Addison and I am Key Stage 1 Leader at a school in Hampshire.
+I am also the ICT Leader for both the infant and junior schools.

 Why have I got this blog?
 I started one in 2009 to share my thoughts and ideas.
 I also thought that if I was making lesson plans, policies or silly projects then other people might want to look at them too, so here I am – ianaddison.net.
 I share my thoughts, ideas and hopefully some interesting resources too.

 A bit about me: